jmassaims/sbe_ctd_proc/docs/overview.md

 ## Status

-The status of a CTDfile goes from `pending` to `processing` to `done`.
-This is determined by scanning the corresponding directories.
-The base name of the hex file (file name without extension) is used for processing/done directory names and is the primary way CTD files are identified in code.
-Files that are both in processing and done directories is ambiguous and the app warns about this situation.
+The status of a CTDfile goes from `raw` to `processing` to `approved`. (see `FileStatus`) This is determined by scanning the corresponding directories.
+The "base name" of the hex file (file name without extension) is used for processing/approved directory names and is the primary way CTD files are identified in code.
+Files that are both in processing and approved directories is ambiguous and must be manually fixed; the app warns about this situation.
 For more information, see [Process Flow](./process_flow.md).

 ## Config Service